Skip to main content

 • Coughing and throat irritation

-• Itchy skin or hives in some individuals
+• Itchy skin or hives in some people

-Approximately 95% of hay fever sufferers in the UK are allergic to grass pollen.
-Some individuals with grass pollen allergies may experience Oral Allergy Syndrome (OAS), causing itching of the mouth and throat when consuming certain raw foods.
-Cross-reactive foods may include tomatoes, potatoes, melons, oranges, and wheat products, though reactions vary between individuals.
+About 95% of hay fever sufferers in the UK are allergic to grass pollen.
+Some people also experience Oral Allergy Syndrome (OAS), with itching in the mouth and throat when eating certain raw foods.
+Cross-reactive foods can include tomatoes, potatoes, melons, oranges, and wheat products, though reactions vary from person to person.

 Typical Pollination Period

-• United Kingdom: Grass pollen season typically runs from May through July, with peak levels in June
+• United Kingdom: May through July, peaking in June

-• Europe: Generally spans from May to July, varying by altitude and latitude
+• Europe: Generally May to July, varying by altitude and latitude

-• United States: Occurs primarily in late spring through early summer, though timing varies significantly by region
+• United States: Late spring through early summer, with timing varying significantly by region

-• Southern Hemisphere: Grass pollen season occurs during the Southern Hemisphere summer months
+• Southern Hemisphere: During the summer months (December-February)

 Geographic Distribution

-• Urban areas: Lawns, parks, sports fields, and gardens
+• Urban areas: Lawns, parks, sports fields, gardens

-• Rural areas: Meadows, pastures, agricultural lands, and grasslands
+• Rural areas: Meadows, pastures, agricultural land, grasslands

-• Natural landscapes: Prairies, savannas, steppes, and wetland margins
+• Natural landscapes: Prairies, savannas, steppes, wetland margins

-• Monitor local pollen forecasts and limit outdoor activities during high pollen days, especially in the morning
+• Check pollen forecasts and avoid outdoor activities when counts are high, especially in the morning

-• Keep lawns mowed short to prevent grasses from flowering and releasing pollen
+• Mow lawns short to prevent grasses from flowering

-• Consider wearing wraparound sunglasses to protect eyes from airborne pollen
+• Wraparound sunglasses can protect your eyes from airborne pollen

 Learn More